MetaMobilityLabCMU/speed-adaptive-agent/README.md

 ## TODO
-1. matlab code for generating synthetic dataset
+1. matlab code for generating synthetic dataset, that handles, file structure
+2. add command line script to readme, with cd command to correct folder
+3. explain what to change when training an agent,
+4. add script to plot 3*3 plots and explain what happen when we run eval script